Cross ratios, translation lengths and maximal representations: Maximal representations, strict cross ratios and well-displacing

-is called the \emph{cross ratio of the maximal representation $\varrho$}. \end{definition} The main properties of cross ratios of maximal representations are collected in the following theorem: \begin{theorem} The cross ratio $b_\rho: (S^1)^{4*} \to \R$ is a continuous $\Gamma$-invariant function satisfying the following properties:
+\begin{definition} Let $\varrho: \Gamma \to G$ be a maximal representation and $\varphi: S^1 \to \check S$ an associated limit curve.
+Then the function $b_\varrho: (S^1)^{4*} \to \R$ defined above is called the \emph{cross ratio of the maximal representation $\varrho$}. \newnot{CR} \end{definition} Because of our functorial construction of generalized cross ratios the following functoriality of the $b_\rho$ comes for free: \begin{proposition} Let $G, H$ be Hermitian Lie groups of tube type, $\rho: \Gamma \to H$ a maximal representation and $t: H \to G$ a homomorphism inducing a tight holomorphic morphism of the underlying bounded symmetric domains.
+Then $t \circ \rho$ is maximal and $b_{\rho} = b_{t\circ \rho}$. \end{proposition} \begin{proof} The homomorphism $t$ induces a map $t_*: \check S_H \to \check S_G$ of the corresponding Shilov boundaries \cite{Tight}.
+Now if $\phi$ is a limit curve for $\rho$, then $t_* \circ \phi$ is a limit curve for $t \circ \rho$.
+Thus the proposition follows from Property (ii) of Theorem \ref{Main}. \end{proof} The main properties of cross ratios of maximal representations are collected in the following theorem: \begin{theorem} The cross ratio $b_\varrho: (S^1)^{4*} \to \R$ is a continuous $\Gamma$-invariant function satisfying the following properties: